 Weight-loss drugs Medications Obesity is a chronic, recurring complex disorder characterized by excess body weight.
 Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more (such as orlistat) or appetite suppressants (such as topiramate) may help with weight loss.

 Self-help groups that follow the principles of Alcoholics Anonymous (such as Overeaters Anonymous and Food Addicts Anonymous) are widespread, but their effectiveness is uncertain.

 Conventional behavioral weight-reduction programs can help people lose weight and stop binge eating for a short period of time, but people tend to return to binge eating.

-Surgery to treat severe obesity Bariatric Surgery Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more may be done, but its effects on binge eating are unclear.
+Surgery to treat severe obesity Metabolic and Bariatric Surgery Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more may be done, but its effects on binge eating are unclear.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 National Eating Disorders Association (NEDA): Large nonprofit organization that provides access to online screening tools, a helpline, forums, and a variety of support groups (some virtual)